MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 ## Select and pass a FCIDUMP file

 In this example, the Hamiltonian is described in terms of one- and two-electron integrals in the FCIDUMP format.
-FCIDUMP files are publicly accessible HTTPS URIs.
-You can choose one FCIDUMP files from the following table or select your own FCIDUMP file available on your machine.
+You can choose one of the FCIDUMP files from the following table or select your own FCIDUMP file available on your machine or online via a publicly accessible HTTPS URI.

 |URI|Instance name|Description|
 |---|---|---|